-7. Secured Party with Perfected Interest
+8. Secured Party with Perfected Interest

-Description: Maximum tax of \$40 when a certificate is issued to a secured party who has a perfected interest in the motor vehicle.
+Citation: G.S.
+105-187.6(b)(1) Description: Maximum tax of \$40 when a certificate is issued to a secured party who has a perfected interest in the motor vehicle.

 Data Source: Highway use tax database, NC Department of Motor Vehicles